Teamleader Increased Free Trial Sign-Ups Through Rigorous A/B Testing

 Test 4: Introducing Icons in Form Fields Improved Conversions by 13.1%

 In this test, Ruben and his team introduced icons for various form fields on the free trial sign-up page to test the impact, if any, on the conversions for Teamleader’s main website.

 The variation with icons produced conversion rate of 37.11, as compared to 32.84 for the original one.

 After finding their initial success, Ruben’s journey with VWO unraveled the true potential of A/B testing and optimization for him and his team.
-Next, they plan to scale their conversion optimization efforts to a larger scale and wouldn’t mind exploring the VWO Conversion Optimization platform for the same.
+Next, they plan to scale their conversion optimization efforts to a larger scale and wouldn’t mind exploring the VWO Experimentation platform for the same.